Who We Serve

 · Length of OYIS school year remaining (at least six months)

 Students come to OYIS from many different countries with varying school calendars and enrollment age practices.
 Our September 1st cutoff date and grade placement protocol reflects what we believe to be the most appropriate classification for the social, emotional and academic well being of children attending the school.
 Therefore, while we recognize that some parents may wish to have their children placed in grades reflecting their home country systems, to ensure the most appropriate learning environment for all students in the elementary school, we rarely allow exceptions to the above grade placement protocol.

 1. Campus Visits

 You are welcome and encouraged to visit our Nakatsu campus and meet with the Osaka YMCA International School (OYIS) staff.
-We are eager to meet you, and we are happy to address any of your concerns and educational needs.
+We are eager to meet you, and we will endeavor to address any of your concerns and educational needs.

 2. Documents Required for Admission

 The application procedure begins with the submission of all of the following documents: